SS Benjamin Noble

 The SS Benjamin Noble was a lake freighter that operated on the Great Lakes.
 Built in 1909 by the Detroit Shipbuilding Company, she was 239 ft in length and had a beam of 40 ft.
-She was built as a "canaller," a vessel designed for use in what were then the dimensions of the Welland Canal, but was converted by her owners for services in the open Great Lakes.
+She was built as a "canaller," a vessel designed for use in what were then the dimensions of the Welland Canal, but was converted by her owners for service in the open Great Lakes.
 Heavily laden and top-heavy with a cargo of railroad rails, she sank in a Lake Superior storm near Knife River, Minnesota, in April 1914 with the loss of all hands.

 After more than 90 years as a ghost ship, the hulk of the Benjamin Noble was rediscovered in the autumn of 2004.
 The wreck was placed on the National Register of Historic Places in 2007 as NRHP site #07000984.

 Design

 The Benjamin Noble was unique among Lake freighters because her stern cabins were elevated on a poop deck.
 Her bow cabins were also elevated on a forecastle deck.
 This also meant that she sat quite low in the water meaning that her spar deck often got wet.
 Maritime historian Dwight Boyer attributes the 1914 loss of the vessel to a combination of deliberate cargo overloading and the ship's unusual design.
 On her last voyage the low-riding vessel had very little freeboard and was vulnerable to swamping.